On This Day in History: October 13

 - The first electron micrograph of an Ebola virus is taken at the Centers for Disease Control and Prevention by Dr. F. A. Murphy.

 - Aeroflot Flight 217 crashes outside Moscow, killing 174.

 - Uruguayan Air Force Flight 571 crashes in the Andes mountains.
-28 survive the crash.
-All but 16 succumb before rescue on December 23
+Twenty-eight survive the crash.
+All but 16 succumb before rescue on December 23.

-- The Pacific Northwest experiences a cyclone the equal of a Cat 3 hurricane, with winds above 150 mph.
-46 people die.
+- The Pacific Northwest experiences a cyclone the equal of a Category 3 hurricane, with winds above 150 mph.
+Forty-six people die.

 - France adopts the constitution of the Fourth Republic.

 - World War II: The Soviet Riga Offensive captures the city.